Reino-p/projectrepo/README.md

 🟢 Import the sql file to setup the database for application functionality

+🟢 Go to your browser and search "localhost/" to manage the mySQL database (Be sure to start apache and mysql on xampp control panel first)

 =========  Development  ========

 🟢 The application was developed using Netbeans IDE